LaMitaOne/JoltPhysics4Delphi/README.md

      Updated 3D rendering loop to apply lighting shaders consistently to primitives and skybox.
      Integrated MiniAudio4Delphi for 3D audio engine support.
      Added PlayTestSound procedure which triggers a sound effect when firing projectiles.
-     Exposed DayNightRhythmActive and DayNightTime as published properties, allowing control of the day/night cycle via the Object Inspector at runtime.
+     Exposed DayNightRhythmActive and DayNightTime as published properties, allowing control of the day/night cycle at runtime.

 v0.52: